Vacation rentals in Bar Harbor

 The Gulf of Maine is a playground for several species of whale, including humpbacks, finbacks, and minkes.
 It’s possible to spot them from shore, or you could get up closer with a wildlife cruise.
 Expert-led excursions depart from the Bar Harbor pier daily from May to October.

-• Are there pet-friendly vacation rentals in Bar Harbor?
+Explore 1,030 vacation rentals in Bar Harbor

 Destinations to explore